jburgy/jburgy.github.io/docs/_posts/2022-05-28-what-is-forth.md

 ```

 The first thing that stands out is the sheer number of `LOAD_FAST` and `STORE_FAST`.
 It is not at all uncommon
-to even notice pairs of them in python disassemblies.
+to even notice pairs of them in Python disassemblies.
 Skip Montanaro suggested a
 [peephole optimizer](https://legacy.python.org/workshops/1998-11/proceedings/papers/montanaro/montanaro.html) for
-python that would identify and optimize common patterns but there is little evidence of it in the current codebase.
+Python that would identify and optimize common patterns but there is little evidence of it in the current codebase.
-Recent efforts to improve python's performance (aka the [Shannon plan](https://github.com/markshannon/faster-cpython/blob/master/plan.md))
+Recent efforts to improve Python's performance (aka the [Shannon plan](https://github.com/markshannon/faster-cpython/blob/master/plan.md))
 are focusing on different techniques like [inline caching](https://bernsteinbear.com/blog/inline-caching/) and
 [adaptive instructions](https://peps.python.org/pep-0659/).
 A substantial body of
 [literature](https://users.ece.cmu.edu/~koopman/stack_compiler/stack_co.pdf) illustrates the challenges with generating